 East Building, Ground Floor, Study Center

-Overview: Travel literature and city guides pertaining to the Italian peninsula, published between the late 17th and early 19th centuries, provided a window into the life of artists during this period.
-Whether conveying a first-person account of his or her journey, supplying the illustrations for guidebooks, surveying the local architecture, or studying sites from antiquity, these books communicate a sense of the priorities and commissions that were available to artists at the time.
+Overview: Travel literature and city guides pertaining to the Italian peninsula published from the late 17th to the early 19th century provide a window into the life of artists during this period.
+Whether giving a first person account of his or her journey, supplying the illustrations for guidebooks, surveying the local architecture, or studying sites from antiquity, we get a sense of the priorities and commissions available to artists through these books.